microsoft/vscode-docs/docs/languages/python.md

 ![List of interpreters](images/environments/interpreters-list.png)

-You can also use the **Python: Create Terminal** command to create a terminal with the current environment.
+You can also use the **Python: Create Terminal** command to create a terminal with the current environment activated.

 ## Unit Testing